victor-gp99/victor-gp99/README.md

 -->
 - 🔭 I’m currently working on ...
 Mobysuite ERP aftersales development.
 - 🌱 I’m currently learning ...
 Cloud Security in Azure.
 - 👯 I’m looking to collaborate on ...
-Any development project focused in cibercurity aspects.
+Cibersecuirity projects.
 - 🤔 I’m looking for help with ... knowledge in Cibersecurity.
 - 💬 Ask me about ... anything of tech stuffs.
 - 📫 How to reach me: ...
 [My Linkedin](https://www.linkedin.com/in/victoredgp1999/)